hengzZ/Learning/LearnHTML/js_notes.md

 ## JavaScript - Cookies
 **What are Cookies ?** <br>
-Cookies is the most efficient method of remembering and tracking preferences, purchases, commissions, and other information required for better visitor experience or site statistics.
+*Cookies is the most efficient method of remembering and tracking preferences, purchases, commissions, and other information required for better visitor experience or site statistics.*

-Cookies are a plain text data record of 5 variable-length fields −
+Cookies are a plain text data record of 5 variable-length fields:
 * **Expires** − The date the cookie will expire.
 If this is blank, the cookie will expire when the visitor quits the browser.
 * **Domain** − The domain name of your site.
 * **Path** − The path to the directory or web page that set the cookie.
 This may be blank if you want to retrieve the cookie from any directory or page.